flaviusb/kropaya/README.md

 - Explicit, extensive use of quantification.
 - Both parametric (ie 'Theorems for Free') and non-parametric code, with clear edges to prevent breaking invariants.
 - Swapping out the reader mid read/the evaller mid eval.
+- A continuum of compile-type to run-time, rather than a binary.

 Bibliography/Inspirations/Influences
 ------------------------------------